-In the event of a recoverable error during the Batch Optimized Apply process, multiple attrep_changes tables may be created in the target database (each with a unique name).
+In the event of a recoverable error during the Batch optimized apply process, multiple attrep_changes (Net Changes) tables might be created in the target database (each with a unique name).
 These tables will need to be deleted manually as the automatic cleanup process will not delete them.